linode/docs/docs/applications/configuration-management/creating-your-first-chef-cookbook/index.md

 The MPMs are all located in the `mods_available` directory of Apache.
 In this example the *event* MPM will be used, located at `/etc/apache2/mods-available/mpm_event.conf`.
 If we were planning on deploying to nodes of varying size we would create a template file to replace the original, which would allow for more customization of specific variables.
 In this instance, a *cookbook file* will be used to edit the file.

-Cookbook files are static documents that are run against the document in the same locale on your servers -- if any changes are made, it makes a backup of the original file and replaces it with the new one.
+Cookbook files are static documents that are run against the document in the same locale on your servers.
+If any changes are made, the cookbook file makes a backup of the original file and replaces it with the new one.

 1. To create a cookbook file navigate to `files/default` from your cookbook's main directory.
 If the directories do not already exist, create them: